Book Launch at St Buryan – April 2024

 Quay Fair in Penzance 2023

-The last Mazey weekend in Penzance that I attended was in 2018.
+The last Mazey weekend in Penzance I had attended was 2018.

-The reason is my Wisewoman business has grown considerably and I have had requests to teach two-day Reiki courses over the festival weekend.
+My Wisewoman business has grown considerably and I regularly teach two-day Reiki courses that often clash with the Golowan festival weekend.

-Bearing this in mind, it was not a difficult decision for me to choose to work for a substantial financial sum over the past few years.
-The idea of struggling through crowds of rowdy intoxicated attendees does not enthral me!
+It was not a difficult decision for me to choose to work for a substantial financial sum over the past few years as we are all coping with the rising cost of living.

 This year however I had a day free from work and was able to attend Quay Fair Day.
-The event is smaller and does not include the huge crowds of Mazey Eve and Mazey Day.
-We had glorious weather this year and I had fun drumming with the Golowan Band and Raffidy Dumitz band who have been so welcoming to Cassandra and I.
+This event is smaller without the huge crowds of Mazey Eve and Mazey Day which I prefer.
+We also had glorious weather this year and I enjoyed drumming with the Golowan Band and Raffidy Dumitz who have been so welcoming to Cassandra and I.

-I was welcomed by others in the community who said they missed me when Cassandra explained I had work to do.
+It was touching to hear from members of the community that I had been missed at the festival when Cassandra explained I had work to do.

-Quay Fair is my favourite event of the weekend, fun, laughter, an abundance of characters and local talent.
+Quay Fair is my favourite event of the weekend with fun, laughter and an abundance of unique characters plus a variety of local talent.

 A fabulous day!